standardhealth/cimpl-doc/docs/cimpl6Tutorial_helloWorld.md

 ### Initial Setup

-This tutorial is focused on how to create a model that will be used as input to create a FHIR IG.
+This tutorial is focused on how to create a model that will be used as input to create an IG.
 Supporting configuration and core data type files have been defined for you.

 The following directory structure is assumed for your configuration: